Matching Italian Food and Wine: Aromatic and Fragrant Oven Roasted Rabbit with Polenta – Ripresa Montepulciano d’Abruzzo Red Wine

 🍷Francesca & Marinella🍴Continue reading “A 15 Minutes Dish: Pasta with Zucchini”

-Continue reading “Matching Italian Food and Wine: Parmigiana Style Tart and “Il Sangiovese” Red Wine – Noelia Ricci”
+Aubergine Parmigiana Style Tart and a glass of “Il Sangiovese” Red Wine

 Seafood soup (zuppa di Pesce) is a typical Italian dish, mainly made along the Italian coasts.
 Every region facing the sea has its own recipe.
 The recipe changes according to the type of fish fished in the area.
 One of the most popular recipes is called the Il Caciucco alla Livornese from the Tirreno sea (Tuscany).
 This recipe was introduced a few centuries ago by coastal fishermen.
 They discovered a way to use the unsold fishing catch.
 The tradition states that, to prepare a good Cacciucco, you should have at least 5 different types of fish (of for each letter c in Cacciucco).